mxncr/femb/README.md

 The FEM implementation is in the file `algo/femb.cpp`

-To run the sinus bump simulation from command line:
+To run simulations from command line:

    graphite  data/cube_s12.meshb data/sinbump_test.lua
+   graphite  data/cube_s12.meshb data/neumann_test.lua

+Validation: same results than with *MFEM* on `sinbump_test.lua` and `neumann_test.lua`